rliang/local-eclim.vim/README.md

 * `curl` or 'wget'
 * `md5sum`
 * `tar` (Unix) or 'unzip' (Windows)

 Not yet tested on Windows or OS X; contributions welcome.

 ## Commands
 * `:StartEclim`: starts the Eclim daemon.

+## Credits
+Inspired by the <https://github.com/starcraftman/vim-eclim> plugin, with some initialization code borrowed from it.